shouryade/LaTeX/README.md

 Description of the templates:

 1. **Report-Template-APA7**: A template for writing reports and using citations/references in APA 7th edition format.
 The template includes a cover page, front matter, and three chapters (Introduction, Literature Review, and Analysis).
-The template also includes a bibliography file and a sample image.[Template Example on Overleaf](https://www.overleaf.com/read/hgffmpdjrpbg#064d83)
+The template also includes a bibliography file and a sample image.
+[Template Example on Overleaf](https://www.overleaf.com/read/hgffmpdjrpbg#064d83)

 ```nim
 ├── README.md